debdayal/user-service-docker/README.md

 Then from this machine or another machine you can pull the docker image and run.
 You can also directly run as the run command automatically pulls the image.
 > docker pull debdayal/user-service

+You need to start config-server first as it stores and provides all the configuration which is maintained thru github.
+Once the config-server is running then you can start the user-service contianers

-Now dynamically pass the MongoDB database URL using Spring Boots **spring.data.mongodb.uri property**.
+Now dynamically pass the config-server URL using Spring Boots **spring.cloud.config.uri** or using --link container-name option of docker.
 You can run multiple instances of user-service.

-> docker run -p 8001:8080 --name user-service-1 -d -t debdayal/user-service --spring.data.mongodb.uri=mongodb://192.168.33.12/local --debug
+> docker run -p 8001:8080 --name user-service-1 --link config-server -d -t debdayal/user-service --debug

-> docker run -p 8002:8080 --name user-service-2 -d -t debdayal/user-service --spring.data.mongodb.uri=mongodb://192.168.33.12/local --debug
+> docker run -p 8002:8080 --name user-service-2 -d -t debdayal/user-service --spring.cloud.config.uri=http://192.168.33.11:8004 --debug

-While running multiple instances of user-service the consumer needs a single endpoint to connect to it.
+While running multiple instances of user-service the consumer needs a single end point to connect to it.
 One of the way it can be achieved is using a HAProxy.
-A tutorial on HA Proxy configuraiton can be found @ _https://www.howtoforge.com/tutorial/ubuntu-load-balancer-haproxy_ I have also provided the /etc/haproxy/haproxy.cfg file assuming you have ** port forwarding on 8010 ** and your Vagrant VM's private ip: **192.168.33.12** in the host network.
+A tutorial on HA Proxy configuraiton can be found @ _https://www.howtoforge.com/tutorial/ubuntu-load-balancer-haproxy_

-Once you do all this from Windows machine you can run **http://localhost:8000/users** or you can use Vagrant Share.
+Please refer to haproxy-api-docker project for more details.